Explicit Acyclic Models and (Co)Chain Operations: The Chain Maps

 If $x' = (1231431)$ and $y' = (1213431)$ then both prisms are isomorphic to $\Delta^2 \times \Delta^0 \times \Delta^1 \times \Delta^0$.
 Five of the six vertices of the image prisms are shared.
 The boundary intersection consists of one triangular face, one rectangular face, and one triangle in the rectangular faces $x \subset x'$ and $y \subset y'$.
 There is also an interior tetrahedron in common. \\

 The intersection of the prisms of $x$ and $y'$ consists of an interior triangle in the rectangle $Prism(x)$, which is part of a boundary rectangle of $Prism(y')$. $ $ \end{exam}

 We generally think of $E\Sigma_n$ as a simplicial set.
 But it has a geometric realization, which is an $s\Delta$-complex.
 The prisms of the cell structure underlying $\cS_*^{ms}(n)$, which collapse somewhat on boundaries, map to unions of simplices in the geometric realization $|E\Sigma_n|$.
 These images, which exhibit much additional collapsing, are contractible cells.
 Each such contains a unique fundamental simplex of maximal dimension.
 These cells can intersect in interior simplices, but the intersections are contractible subcomplexes.
-So we have some kind of variant of a `cell complex', structure on $|E\Sigma_n|$, with cells parametrized by fundamental simplices.
+So we have some kind of variant of a `cell complex', structure on $|E\Sigma_n|$, with cells parametrized by fundamental simplices of prisms.
 The symmetric group acts freely on the cell structures of both $\cS_*^{ms}(n)$ and $|E\Sigma_n|$, and the equivariant boundary operators agree on the chain complexes underlying the two collapsed prism cell structures.
 Thus these algebraic chain complexes are isomorphic, although the geometry of the cells and their intersections in $|E\Sigma_n|$ is complicated. $ $\\

-We now take up another topic.
+{\bf A Surprising Connection Between $\bf {TR}$ and $\bf {AW}$.} We now take up another topic.
 The Berger-Fresse remarks at the end of [5] hint at a relation between $TR$ and the Alexander-Whitney map $AW$ that we find quite surprising and interesting.
 We find it slightly more convenient to use the McClure-Smith version of the surjection complex in our next proposition. \begin{prop} Let $x = ( x_1, \ldots, x_{n+m}) \in \cS_*^{ms}(n)$ be a generator.
 Say $Prism(x) = \prod_{\ell=1}^n \Delta^{m_\ell- 1}$, $\sum m_\ell = m$.
 Then there is a commutative diagram of chain maps